 \subsection{Global radiative equilibrium epochs}

-We find that magma ocean planets like the early Earth that are subject to tidal heating may attain a quasi-steady-state of global energy balance whilst their mantles are partially molten (Figure \ref{fig:Rheo_tide_timeline}A).
+Periods of global radiative equilibrium are physical scenarios where energy dissipation to space is balanced by irradiation and internal heat production; e.g. Type II planets \citep{Hamano2013} or permanent magma ocean scenarios \citep{nicholls_tides_2025, Nguyen_TheEffect_2026}.
+Here, we find that magma ocean regimes on an early-Earth subject to tidal heating may attain a quasi-steady-state of global energy balance whilst the mantle is partially molten (Figure \ref{fig:Rheo_tide_timeline}A).
 Cases at different $f\text{O}_2$ and $H_\text{tide}$ demonstrate a stabilizing relationship between the tidal heating of planetary interiors, their temperature-dependent rheological properties, and radiative cooling to space.
 These cases all show a self-regulating melt fraction which is roughly constant until the tidal power is dissipated.
-Other works have proposed such self-regulating feedbacks to be present in the interiors of rocky bodies: within the Earth \citep{ZAHNLE201574}, on Io (\cite{https://doi.org/10.1029/2002JE001943}; \cite{OJAKANGAS1986341}), and within exoplanetary interiors \citep{Henning_2009,nicholls_tides_2025,farhat2025tides}.
-Only \citet{nicholls_tides_2025} self-consistently coupled the physics of magma ocean and atmospheric evolution under a range of different atmospheric scenarios, identifying prolonged and persistent magma oceans within the L\,98-59 system arising from this feedback.
+Other works have proposed such self-regulating feedbacks to be present in the interiors of rocky bodies: within the Earth \citep{ZAHNLE201574}, on Io \citep{https://doi.org/10.1029/2002JE001943,OJAKANGAS1986341}, and within exoplanetary interiors \citep{Henning_2009,nicholls_tides_2025,farhat2025tides}. \citet{nicholls_tides_2025} self-consistently coupled the physics of magma ocean and atmospheric evolution under a range of different atmospheric scenarios, identifying prolonged and persistent magma oceans within the L\,98-59 system arising from this feedback.
 When a planet reaches such as quasi-steady-state in a regime of inefficient atmospheric escape, there will be no further evolution of the system, and thus the planet may remain in this state until tides are shut off.
 This increases the chances of observing active magma ocean phases in extrasolar planetary systems \citep{Bonati19,Cesario24}.